Genivia/ugrep/README.md

                   Spacing (blanks and tabs) in regular expressions are ignored.

            -G, --basic-regexp
-                  Interpret pattern as a  basic  regular  expression  (i.e.  force ugrep to behave as traditional grep).
+                  Interpret pattern as a basic regular expression, i.e. make ugrep behave as traditional grep.

            -g, --no-group
                   Do  not group multiple pattern matches on the same matched line.